radRoy/imageProcessTif/README.md

   - babb02.1 data: 638 nm (fluo), 488 nm

 - **dataset02** (babb03-ct3-405,488,561)
+  - Recommendation: I would refrain from using this dataset in the future.
+Rather, remake this dataset with the kept individually cropped single channel images by using newer (python) scripts that work reliably and not as confusing as the same workflow done with Fiji.
   - voxel size x, y, z [micron^3 / voxel] = 10, 10, 10
     - babb02.1 voxel size: 0.85, 0.85, 10
     - scaling factor used: .085, .085, 1 (applied to resolution [pixel / micron])